jfndi/DesignPatternsInCpp/README.md

 that’s instantiated, whereas an object creational pattern will delegate instantiation to another object.

-	* Composite:
-	Composite pattern is a partitioning design pattern and describes a group of objects that is treated the same way as a single instance of the same type of object.
-The intent of a composite is to “compose” objects into tree structures to represent part-whole hierarchies.

 	* Factory:
 	The factory design pattern is used when we have a superclass with multiple sub-classes and based on input, we need to return one of the sub-class.
 This